Manifest

 Optional.
 The default value is empty.

-3. Additional arguments passed to QEMU that is organized in a single string that can have any POSIX shell compliant separators.
+19. Additional arguments passed to QEMU are organized in a single string that can include any POSIX shell compliant separators.

 Optional.
 The default value is empty.